codeout/inet-henge/README.md

 </script>
 ```

+## Experimental Features

+:warning: Those features may work, but still under development.
+The behavior might be changed :warning:

 ### Internal groups

 You can display node type based groups in POP-based [Node group](#Node-Group) by `group` definition in each node.